munificent/craftinginterpreters/book/inheritance.md

 LoxClass object for the superclass which we have now that we are in the runtime.
 Then we create the LoxFunctions for each method.
-Those will capture the current environment -- the one where we just bound "super" -- as their closure, holding onto the superclass like we need.
+Those will capture the current environment -- the one where we just bound "super" -- as their closure, holding on to the superclass like we need.
 Once that's done, we pop the environment.

 ^code end-superclass-environment (2 before, 2 after)

 We're ready to interpret `super` expressions themselves.
-There's a few moving parts, so we'll build this method up in pieces.
+There are a few moving parts, so we'll build this method up in pieces.

 ^code interpreter-visit-super